Illinois

 Farmland is further broken down into four classes for assessment purposes:

-1. Cropland - which shall be assessed in accordance with the equalized assessed value of its soil productivity index as certified by the Department and shall be debased to take into account factors including, but not limited to, slope, drainage, ponding, flooding, and field size and shape.
+1. Cropland - which shall be assessed in accordance with the equalized assessed value of its soil productivity index as certified by the Department and shall be debased to consider factors including, but not limited to, slope, drainage, ponding, flooding, and field size and shape.

 2. Permanent pasture - which shall be assessed at 1/3 of its debased productivity index equalized assessed value as cropland.